 This video about Samugheo shows a bit of the town’s culture and traditions, of course including the textiles.
 Isa’s studio and the Regional Textiles Museum are both shown.

 If you seek to learn about Sardinia through travel guides, please note many guides are dismissive of all but the beach areas.

 The best way to learn about Sardinia is to experience the island and her people by visiting!

 Sardinian Arts was born out of great appreciation and respect for the art of handweaving, Sardinia, and the tessitori artigianali, the women who maintain the art of traditional Sardinian handweaving.

-We support the tessitori artigianali, bring their goods to the States; ensure the women are fairly paid and properly recognized for their art; work to document and preserve their art, and educate the public about traditional Sardinian handwoven textiles as well as the beautiful island and people of Sardinia.
+We support the tessitori artigianali; bring their goods to the States; ensure the women are fairly paid and properly recognized for their art; work to document and preserve their traditions and heritage; and educate the public about traditional Sardinian handwoven textiles as well as the beautiful island and people of Sardinia.